SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie hugs back.

-"You want to visit the hotel now?"
+I ask, "You want to visit my hotel now?"

 Pinkie nods.

 After the hug I lie down and open my front hooves for her.
-She lies down resting her head on my chest.
+She lays her down down on my chest.
 Wrapping my hooves around her, I squeeze her gently.

 We lie there together in silence, both enjoying the presence of the other.
 I close my eyes and just take in the moment.